What are the Scene.org Awards?

 It is a well-known fact that most demos get most of their recognition for being released at demoparties around the world, and the Scene.org Awards contain our choices (as well as the Publics Choice) of the best releases of the preceeding year, regardless of it's platform, who made it or which country it is from.

-The Scene.org Awards are held annually during the Easter.
-This year Scene.org Awards prize-giving ceremony is held on 22th of April at The Gathering demoparty, Hamar, Norway.
+The Scene.org Awards are held annually.
+This year Scene.org Awards prize-giving ceremony is held on 3rd of August at The Assembly demoparty, Helsinki, Finland.

 What is the demoscene?